Prevent Salmonella: Thoroughly Clean Your Kitchen

 Summarizing the Information

-Food poisoning is not a fun experience, and neither are vomiting, diarrhea, abdominal cramping and fever.
+Food poisoning is not a fun experience, and neither are vomiting, diarrhea, abdominal cramping, and fever.
 Why suffer if you don't have to?
-Proper care and cleaning in the kitchen can virtually eliminate the risk of salmonella poisoning.
+Proper care and cleaning the kitchen can virtually eliminate the risk of salmonella poisoning.

 - If you have problems with any of these steps, ask a question for more help, or post in the comments section below.